smart-facility/cognicity/README.md

 1. Install and configure Node.js v0.10.29 and npm
 2. Install Grunt with `npm install grunt-cli -g`
+3. Bower requires git, if git is not already installed install it from http://git-scm.com/
+4. Install Bower with `npm install -g bower`
-3. Clone the project
+5. Clone the project
-4. Run `npm install` to install build dependencies
+6. Run `npm install` to install build dependencies
-5. Run `bower install` to install site dependencies
+7. Run `bower install` to install site dependencies

 ### Available Grunt Tasks